600 (Sunset East) — Sunset Homes tract series in Livermore (1968)

 A single lot on Vancouver Way next to the former model complex remained empty until 1985—a quiet footnote to a neighborhood that was otherwise fully realized.

-Today, the brick signs still stand.
-The homes are still lived in.
+Today, the homes are still lived in.
 And their stories continue—room by room, renovation by renovation, memory by memory.

 Related posts